Relationship Counselling

 A Little About Me

-I’m a therapist who works with couples navigating all kinds of questions—how to communicate better, how to stay connected through stress, how to repair after conflict, or even whether they want to stay together at all.
+I work with couples navigating all kinds of questions—how to communicate better, how to stay connected through stress, how to repair after conflict, or even whether they want to stay together at all.
 I bring a warm, curious presence to our sessions, along with training in Gottman Method, Emotionally Focused Therapy (EFT), and Discernment Counseling.
 I also support polyamorous and non-monogamous relationships, and I create space for each person to feel heard without judgment.
 Whether things feel tense, distant, or just confusing, I help couples slow down, make sense of what’s happening, and figure out what comes next—together.
 You can learn more here.

 Curious if we’re a good fit?